A decapitated Colombian and the serious panorama of sexist violence in Spain

 Jordi Nieva-Fenoll, professor at the University of Barcelona, believes that measures are needed in the field of justice.

 In particular, it refers to the creation of courts that act quickly against attacks.
-“We have become accustomed to the fact that complaints, lawsuits and lawsuits are filed, and they almost always spend several months gathering dust in a court or prosecutor’s office until finally those responsible have a material possibility to attend to them, due to the immense accumulation of issues,” points.
+“We have become accustomed to the fact that complaints, lawsuits and lawsuits are filed, and they almost always spend several months collecting dust in a court or prosecutor’s office until finally those responsible have a material possibility to attend to them, due to the immense accumulation of matters,” points.

 And, although he understands that sometimes the delay is justified, this is not the case with crimes of gender violence, when the proceedings are scarce.